Naturals: Natural numbers

 Let’s look again at the rules that define the natural numbers:

-• Base case: zero is a natural number.
+is also a natural number.

 Hold on!
 The second line defines natural numbers in terms of natural numbers.
 How can that possibly be allowed?
 Isn’t this as useless a definition as “Brexit means Brexit”?